 Since we all know that when we die someone will typically be responsible for arranging or paying for our funeral, it makes sense that we attempt to take care of this in advance.
 No one wants to leave the burden and stress of arranging and paying for a funeral to their surviving loved ones.

 If it’s important to you that your final expenses will be covered by a life insurance policy rather than your surviving loved ones, then keep reading to learn how simple and affordable it can be for you to take care of your final expenses before you pass away.

-Final expense insurance, which is also referred to as funeral insurance or burial insurance, is a whole life insurance policy that is designated to pay for the final expenses that are associated with dying.
+Final expense insurance, which is also referred to as funeral insurance, cremation insurance or burial insurance, is a whole life insurance policy that is designated to pay for the final expenses that are associated with dying.

 Generally, these expenses include funeral and burial costs, unpaid medical expenses, and nursing home or hospice fees that are not covered by health insurance or Medicare.

 To be clear, Final Expense Life Insurance is not a type of life insurance but rather a purpose for a life insurance policy.
 In fact, after you purchase final expense insurance and then receive your policy, the term “final expense insurance” is typically not stated on the insurance policy.